 Can’t open app Because of a new security policy, Samsung health can’t be opened on a rooted device.
 (0x110030null5f3130)

-Fix Samsung health app not working: what Samsung phones are affected
+Fix Samsung Health app not working on Affected Samsung phones

 Firstly, This bug can affect any Samsung phone.
 However, research has shown it that the problem is more noticeable on Samsung phones such as Galaxy s6 or s6 edge(Nougat android 7), Galaxy s7 or s7 edge(I am using s7 edge), S8, s8+, note 5 and note 8(very uncommon on note 8.